Biden meets with Democratic leaders as debt showdown looms

-The gathering in the Roosevelt Room at the White House was a way for Biden and the top Democrats on Capitol Hill to project a unified front against Republicans who are threatening a showdown over raising the nation's borrowing authority.
-The White House has stressed repeatedly that they want Congress to lift the debt ceiling without conditions.
+The president and top congressional Democrats used the gathering in the Roosevelt Room at the White House to project a unified front against Republicans who are threatening a showdown over raising the nation's borrowing authority.
+The White House has stressed repeatedly that it wants Congress to lift the debt ceiling without conditions, and Democrats tried shift the onus onto House Republicans to put their cards on the table, rather than enter into any negotiations with a GOP that has yet to spell out how much and what they want to cut.

 As the meeting began, Biden said Democrats were eager to talk about “extreme Republican economic plans.”